Congregation Ahavath Chesed

-Congregation Ahavath Chesed is a Reform Jewish synagogue in Jacksonville, Florida.
-It is the oldest Jewish congregation in Florida and one of the first formally incorporated.
+Congregation Ahavath Chesed, also called The Temple Jacksonville, or simply, The Temple, is a Reform Jewish congregation and synagogue located at 8727 San Jose Boulevard, in Jacksonville, Florida, in the United States.
+It is one of the oldest Jewish congregation in Florida and one of the first formally incorporated.

 History

-Although Jews were already living in Florida in the late 18th century, Jacksonville probably was the first Jewish community organized in Florida.
-The Jacksonville Hebrew Cemetery was established in 1857.
-It is the oldest Jewish communal institution in Florida of which a record has been found.
+Although Jews were already living in Florida in the late 18th century, the Jacksonville Hebrew Cemetery was established in 1857, one year after Temple Beth-El in Pensacola, that is the oldest Jewish communal institution in Florida.

 In 1867 the “Israelites of Jacksonville” formed a congregation.
 The congregation was primarily composed of Jews from Prussia and Germany.
 For a number of years an organization called the Hebrew Benevolent Society also existed.
 Congregation Ahavath Chesed was organized in 1880.
 This congregation, led by Jacksonville's Jewish Mayor, Morris A. Dzialynski, received a legal charter in 1882.

-The congregation hired Rabbi Marx Moses, and dedicated, on September 8, 1882, a synagogue building.
+The congregation hired Rabbi Marx Moses, and dedicated its first synagogue on September 8, 1882.
+This building was destroyed by the Great Fire of 1901 and replaced by a Neoclassical building, completed in 1910.
+This building has subsequently been demolished and the site is occupied as part of the First Baptist Church of Jacksonville and associated school, the First Baptist Academy.

+In 1927, the congregation purchased a residential building designed by Henry Klutho in Riverside, at the corner of St. Johns Avenue and Mallory Street.
+After remodelling as a synagogue, that building was destroyed by a fire in 1940, with the subsequent loss of all of the congregation's records.
+The congregation rebuilt and eventually moved to its current location on San Jose Boulevard.